Zian-Surani/Misconception-Detection-and-Question-Difficulty-Analysis-Web-App/README.md

 - Outlier handling and normalization for numerical attributes.

 ### 2. Model Architecture
-- Transformer-based feature extraction using BERT or DistilBERT.
+- Transformer-based feature extraction using BERT or DistilBERT for actual method comparison
-- Feedforward neural networks for classification and regression tasks.
+- Feedforward neural networks for classification and regression tasks in analysis.
 - Fine-tuning for domain-specific educational datasets.

 ### 3. Result Analysis (MATLAB)